yochannah/carpentries.org/_posts/2020/12/Welcome_Trainers.md

 ---

 We are excited to announce that our most recent cohort of Instructor Trainers have completed their onboarding and received their badges!
 This most recent cohort includes
-10 based in North American time zones as well as expanding our Trainer communities in Australia, New Zealand, and Europe.
+10 Trainers based in North American time zones as well as expanding our Trainer communities in Australia, New Zealand, and Europe.
 Their unique expertise and perspectives on training and community will be a tremendous resource for Carpentries Instructors to come!

 Our new Trainers are: